Bramblehurst School of Bushcraft & Wizardry

 Clothing and Gear

 Our programs are all-outdoors, with rain shelters available as needed.
-Children must arrive each morning fully prepared with a backpack, packed lunch, and clothes appropriate for being out in the weather.
-Families new to Forest Floor may need to purchase additional gear to ensure their children will be fully equipped for wet and colder weather as the season progresses.
-For a full packing and clothing list see our FAQ.
+Children must arrive each morning fully prepared with a backpack, packed lunch, snack, full water bottle, and clothes appropriate for being out in the weather.

 COVID-19 Cancellation Policy